mickeradman/webshop/README.md

-# This is my webshop.
+# This is my webshop

 I started working on this project as a degree project during the time I was studying to become a JavaScript developer.
 After my studies were finished I decided to continue working on it.